PrivSec-dev/privsec.dev/content/os/Choosing Your Desktop Linux Distribution.md

 While you should not use outdated distributions like Debian, if you decide to use it, it would be a good idea to [convert](https://www.kicksecure.com/wiki/Debian) it into [Kicksecure](https://www.kicksecure.com/).
 Kicksecure, in oversimplified terms, is a set of scripts, configurations, and packages that substantially reduce the attack surface of Debian.
 It covers a lot of privacy and hardening recommendations by default.

-## “Security-focused” distributions
+## “Security-focused” Distributions

 There is often some confusion about “security-focused” distributions and “pentesting” distributions.
 A quick search for “the most secure Linux distribution” will often give results like Kali Linux, Black Arch and Parrot OS.
 These distributions are offensive penetration testing distributions that bundle tools for testing other systems.
 They don’t include any “extra security” or defensive mitigations intended for regular use.

-## Linux-libre kernel and “Libre” distributions
+## Linux-libre Kernel and “Libre” Distributions

 **Do not** use the Linux-libre kernel, since it [removes security mitigations](https://www.phoronix.com/scan.php?page=news_item&px=GNU-Linux-Libre-5.7-Released) and [suppresses kernel warnings](https://news.ycombinator.com/item?id=29674846) about vulnerable microcode for ideological reasons.